London Broncos: 2026: Rebranding and Super League bid

 The club was purchased in April 2025 by former Leeds Rhinos CEO Gary Hetherington, who planned to develop a new ownership group for the 2026 season, and reinstate the London Player Academy.
 Australian sports advisory firm Freshwater Strategy compiled a 110-page strategy and a ten-point plan.

 In September 2025, former Brisbane Broncos captain, Darren Lockyer and businessman Grant Wechsel purchased a 90% share of the London Broncos, with the aim of being one of the two new expansion teams for the 2026 Super League.
 The new consortium is backed by the Brisbane Broncos, rekindling a historic link between the two clubs dating back to the 1990s.
-Jason Demetriou was appointed head coach for the 2026-2027 seasons, with former head coach Mike Eccles becoming Director of Rugby.
+Jason Demetriou was appointed head coach for the 2026–2027 seasons, with former head coach Mike Eccles becoming Director of Rugby.
 The Broncos signed Kangaroos prop Reagan Campbell-Gillard and Tongan international hooker Siliva Havili.

-In October 2025, the club’s application to join the expanded 14-team Super League for the 2026 season was rejected by the independent panel convened under the Rugby Football League’s grading system.
-York Knights and Toulouse Olympique were selected instead, leaving the Broncos to remain in the Betfred Championship despite the recent high-profile takeover and recruitment drive.
+In October 2025, the club’s application to join the expanded 14-team Super League for the 2026 season was rejected by the IMG independent panel, which was led by Lord Caine and consisted of seven people, with the majority being RFL non-Executive Directors who were tied to, or paid by, the RFL.
+It could be suggested that this panel merely rubber stamped the top three teams who were not in Super League already as determined by the IMG ratings.
+Bradford gained a top ten IMG rating despite finishing no higher than third in the Championship, and were picked first, then York and Toulouse, leaving the Broncos to remain in the Betfred Championship League, despite the recent high-profile takeover and recruitment drive.

 Following the decision, the club’s ownership group confirmed their commitment to the long-term vision, emphasising that they will compete in the Championship for the 2026 season with the goal of securing a Super League place in the future.

+In November 2025, the club moved its training and administrative base to Hazelwood in Sunbury-on-Thames.
+The facility had been vacated by professional rugby union team London Irish who entered administration in 2023 and whose amateur teams are based at the facility.

+The London club won their first match following the takeover 44–12 at home to Widnes on 18 January 2026.
+A week later, they set a new club record for largest victory in an 86–0 win against Wests Warriors in the Challenge Cup; this was the first time the club played a competitive fixture against another London team.
+On 8 June, London recorded the biggest win of any side in the top two divisions in the 131-year history of rugby league as they defeated North Wales 134-0.

+On 31 August 2026, London won the 1895 Cup defeating Widnes in the final.